 - A clear alignment to one or more of WD’s priorities (listed above);

 - Strong market/industry demand (e.g., the project addresses a significant gap in the market, there is a demonstrated industry demand for the project or there is demonstrated labour/skills shortages);

-- Clear, measurable economic outcomes for Western Canada;
+- Clear, measurable economic results for Western Canada;

 - Effective governance measures and management team in place to carry out the project;

 - Financial statements that demonstrate the organization is financially self-sustaining;

 - Leveraged funding from provincial governments, the private sector, and other non-government sources (typically 50 percent or more); and,

 - Non-WD funding is confirmed.
 Funding will only be considered confirmed with proof of confirmed funding.

 Preference will be given to projects that focus on or include one or more of the following elements:

 - Include industry participation and/or support (can be in the form of written support or confirmed funding from industry sources);